haleywarson/haleywarson/README.md

 ### Hi! 👋 I'm **Haley**.

 I am a full stack software engineer based in Denver.
-As a former events professional, I am now applying my creativity and detail-orientation to the art and science of programming.
+As a former events and project manager, I am now applying my creativity and detail-orientation to the art and science of programming.

 - 🌱   I’m currently studying: Ruby, Rails, JavaScript, React
 - ⚡   Favorite things: chocolate, outdoor adventures, and spending time with my husband and two young daughters